-Dannah is nineteen years old, and this is her first term as a youth Councillor.
+Dannah is nineteen years old, and this is her first term as a youth Councilor.
 Dannah would like to help the youth find their own voice, and their own identity.
 Dannah would like the community to be unified and no longer divided, and works hard to strengthen the relationship between Chief and Council and the Community.

-Shawna is twenty-seven years old, and proud mother of Zaiyden Collins and Princess Black.
+Shawna is twenty-nine years old, and proud mother of Zaiyden Collins and Princess Black.
 Shawna currently has the only open foster home in the Wahgoshig Community.
 She has been employed for four years as Wahgoshig’s Community Health representative and is working towards her Community Health Representative Diploma.
 Shawna’s vision is to see improvement in the community when it comes to understanding, treating and improving mental health.
 In addition, Shawna would like to see everyone above the poverty line, and provide more employment opportunities to the members of the community.
 Moreover, she would love to see the youth thrive with their education, decreasing the dropout rate and increasing the graduation rate.

 Paul is a former Chief, and respected elder in Wahgoshig, where he has been living for twenty-two years.
 Paul will have spent twenty-five years in politics by the end of this term.
-He spent six years as Chief and the remainder as Councillor.
+He spent six years as Chief and the remainder as Councilor.
 Paul is happy to serve the people of Wahgoshig First Nation.

 Chris has served on Council for several terms.
 Chris is the proud father of Keith and Amy Sackaney.
 Chris believes in serving and representing the membership of Wahgoshig to the best of his abilities, raising the quality of life for all ages, teaching and learning from the youth and elders, and preserving our history, culture and lifestyles.